RaysOfStarLight/jackbox-rc1-challenge/README.md

           * Your issues must be verifiable with actual source code
           * If we cannot reproduce your issue after the third attempt while working with you and actual code we will dismiss the issue

-* It is possible for the same person/team to win both categories.
+* It is possible for the same participant to win both categories

 ##Deadline:
 The deadline for the challenge, that is the time by which all deliverables and issues must be submitted, is November 15, 2015.